top of page

-Chill Out In Byron Bay and Surrounds
+Chill Out In Byron Bay and Surrounds - What to do and Where to Stay

 Travel up the coast of New South Wales to Byron Bay in the Northern Rivers region.
 This well-known town is known for its alternative culture and is a popular tourist attraction.
-It is home to notable festivals, the iconic Cape Byron Lighthouse, stunning beaches, significant surf breaks, incredible food, and a thriving community.
+It is home to notable festivals, the iconic Cape Byron Lighthouse, stunning beaches, significant surf breaks, incredible food, small unique businesses and a thriving community.
 World Heritage rainforests, numerous waterfalls, and vibrant hinterland communities beyond Byron Bay.
 You might easily spend a couple of pleasant weeks here, taking up the sun, sampling the local fare, and exploring the area.

 Lovely beaches and beautiful people are synonymous with Byron Bay and despite the area becoming extremely crowded in the holiday seasons, Byron will never lose its charm.

-Cape Byron Lighthouse is a must-see.
+Cape Byron Lighthouse is worth the visit

 The Cape Byron Lighthouse is one of Byron Bay's most prominent features.
 It is still operational and is located on the easternmost point of Australia's landmass.
 Construction was completed in 1901, and lighthouse keepers operated it until 1989, when it became automated.